Wright brothers: First powered flight

 Within weeks of the first powered flight, this Ohio newspaper described "what the Wright brothers' invention has accomplished" – after years of glider tests, four successful flights in a powered flier that has "no balloon attachments of any kind, but is supported in the air by a pair of aerocurves, or wings", placing "Santos-Dumont and Lebaudys, with their dirigible balloons ... in eclipse".

 This 1906 article describes how the Wrights' experiments were conducted in "strict secrecy for several years", with "not more than a dozen persons" being in on the secret.
 One insider stated that the brothers had "not sought for spectacular success", and instead described their "progressive accumulation of experiences", including gradual progression from gliders to powered flight, and from straight flights to circuits requiring turning the aeroplane.
 The account reported "some slight success in flying through the air at the end of the Summer of 1903".
-The Wrights were said to have solved flight control issues to achieve controlled turns on a one mile circuit on September 20, 1904, followed by five minute flights in the ensuing weeks, and a 24 mile, 38 minute flight in summer 1905.
+The Wrights were said to have solved flight control issues to achieve controlled turns on a 1 mi circuit on September 20, 1904, followed by five-minute flights in the ensuing weeks, and a 24 mi, 38-minute flight in summer 1905.

 In camp at Kill Devil Hills, the Wrights endured weeks of delays caused by broken propeller shafts during engine tests.
 After the shafts were replaced (requiring two trips back to Dayton), Wilbur won a coin toss and made a three-second flight attempt on December 14, 1903, stalling after takeoff and causing minor damage to the Flyer.
 Because December 13, 1903, was a Sunday, the brothers did not make any attempts that day, even though the weather was good, so their first powered test flight happened on the 121st anniversary of the first hot air balloon test flight that the Montgolfier brothers had made on December 14, 1782.
 In a message to their family, Wilbur referred to the trial as having "only partial success", stating "the power is ample, and but for a trifling error due to lack of experience with this machine and this method of starting, the machine would undoubtedly have flown beautifully."